Kitura/kitura.dev/content/docs/guides/sessions/raw-sessions.md

 When we create our session we can configure it with the following parameters:

-- secret: A String to be used for session encoding.
+- `secret`: A `String` to be used for session encoding.
 This is your session's password and should be treated as such.

-- cookie: A list of options for the session's cookies.
+- `cookie`: A list of options for the session's cookies.
 In this example we will use this to set the cookie's name.

-- store: A session backing store that implements the Store protocol.
+- `store`: A session backing store that implements the `Store` protocol.
 This determines where session data is persisted.
 In this example we do not set this, meaning the data is persisted on the server.

-> For live applications, you should use a persistent store, such as a database, or Kitura-Session-Redis.
+> For live applications, you should use a persistent store, such as a database, or [Kitura-Session-Redis](https://github.com/IBM-Swift/Kitura-Session-Redis).

-To set up our session, we create a Session middleware with our desired parameters.
+To set up our session, we create a `Session` middleware with our desired parameters.

-Inside your initializeSessionRawRoutes, add the following code:
+Inside your `initializeSessionRawRoutes`, add the following code:

 ```swift
 let session = Session(secret: "password", cookie: [CookieParameter.name("Raw-cookie")])